lolsoundsus/Ezabl-NG-18-installation-guide-for-Ender-3-v2/README.md

 # Ezabl NG 18 installation guide for Ender 3 v2
 Thank you @TheEdgeofTech, and @minimal3dp from youtube for making tutorials about this.
 Those tutorials will be rewriten to text and images instead of videos.
 Thank you Mriscoc from github for making the profesional firmware.

+# I, the writer of this github post, will not be responsible for any damages caused by the ones who followed this.
+For example of damages: broken toolhead, probe, etc...).
+This tutorial was writen based on my experience.
+All the firmwares compiling was done on Windows 11.
+Not sure about how to do it on Linux or MacOS.

 # What to have to be able to do this.
 ## 1. Things
 Ezabl NG 18 from TH3D.